topherCantrell/computerarcheology/content/CoCo/MegaBug/Code.md

 ;
 ; Check for wall
 ; A is direction
+; Return C=1 if there is a wall, C=0 if no wall
+CheckForWall:
 DF42: 85 01          BITA    #$01                           ; Up or down?
 DF44: 27 0F          BEQ     $DF55                          ; Yes ... go handle up/down
 DF46: 85 02          BITA    #$02                           ; Must be left/right.
 Is it right?